anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 2. If the checks fail _only_ because of an insufficient balance, the wrapper should be kept in mempool for a future play in case the funds should become available
 3. If all the checks pass validation we will include the transaction in the block to increase the counter and charge the fee

 Note that, regarding point one, there's a distinction to be made about an invalid `tx_counter` which could be invalid because of being old or being in advance.
-To solve this last issue (counter greater than the expected one), we have to introduce the concept of a lifetime (or timeout) for the transactions: basically, the `WrapperTx` will hold an extra field called `expiration` stating the maximum block height up until which the submitter is willing to see the transaction executed.
-After the specified block height the transaction will be considered invalid and discarded regardless of all the other checks.
+To solve this last issue (counter greater than the expected one), we have to introduce the concept of a lifetime (or timeout) for the transactions: basically, the `WrapperTx` will hold an extra field called `expiration` stating the maximum time up until which the submitter is willing to see the transaction executed.
+After the specified time the transaction will be considered invalid and discarded regardless of all the other checks.
 This way, in case of a transaction with a counter greater than expected, it is sufficient to wait till after the expiration to submit more transactions, so that the counter in storage is not modified (kept invalid for the transaction under observation) and replaying that tx would result in a rejection.

 This actually generalizes to a more broad concept.
 In general, a transaction is valid at the moment of submission, but after that, a series of external factors (ledger state, etc.) might change the mind of the submitter who's now not interested in the execution of the transaction anymore.
 By introducing this new field we are introducing a new constraint in the transaction's contract, where the ledger will make sure to prevent the execution of the transaction after the deadline and, on the other side, the submitter commits himself to the result of the execution at least until its expiration.
 If the expiration is reached and the transaction has not been executed the submitter can decide to submit a new, identical transaction if he's still interested in the changes carried by it.